Jespermellbye/Azure_Honeypot_project/README.md

 ### 1. Subscription and Resource Setup
 - Created an Azure subscription and a dedicated resource group (`JM_SOC_Lab`) to isolate the experiment.
-- Rationale: keeping all resources grouped makes it easy to manage lifecycle, billing, and deletion.
-It also reduces the risk of accidentally exposing production resources.
+- Why: Using a dedicated resource group makes it easier to keep track of all resources related to the honeypot.
+It also allows you to delete everything at once when the project is finished, which helps avoid unnecessary costs and prevents accidental exposure of production resources

 ### 2. Virtual Machine Deployment (the attack surface)
 - Deployed a Windows VM named **CORP-Net-Middle** with a public IP (48.220.32.93).
-- Rationale: A Windows endpoint with RDP open is a realistic and commonly encountered attack surface in enterprise environments.
+- Why: Windows machines with open RDP are one of the most commonly targeted systems on the internet.
+By creating such a machine, it becomes a realistic “bait” for automated scanners and brute-force attacks, making it ideal for collecting real-world attack data.

 ### 3. Network Security Group (NSG) configuration
 - Configured the NSG to allow inbound RDP (3389/TCP) from any source.
-- Rationale: Intentionally opening RDP causes the VM to be visible to internet-wide scanners and attackers, enabling collection of unsolicited malicious traffic.
+- Why: Allowing RDP from anywhere exposes the VM to the wider internet, which ensures that attackers can find and attempt to log in.
+This is unsafe for a production environment but useful for a honeypot because it attracts activity quickly.

 ### 4. Validating reachability
 - Performed connectivity tests (ping, RDP connection attempts) to ensure the VM was reachable.
-- Rationale: Confirming reachability ensures that subsequent logs represent real inbound attempts rather than failing configuration.
+- Why: Before analyzing attack logs, it is important to confirm that the VM is actually reachable.
+If connectivity is blocked, no real data would be collected.
+Testing ensures that any failed logins seen in the logs are genuine attempts from the internet.

 ### 5. Generating and Capturing Events
 - Conducted controlled failed logins (`employee`) and confirmed Event ID 4625 appeared in Windows Security logs.
-- Rationale: Verifying logging ensures the monitoring pipeline captures authentication failures once live attacks begin.
+- Why: Controlled failed logins help verify that the monitoring pipeline works correctly.
+By seeing Event ID 4625 appear, you confirm that authentication failures are captured.
+This gives confidence that real attacker activity will also be recorded

 ### 6. Centralized Logging via Log Analytics (LAW)
 - Created a Log Analytics Workspace and installed the Azure Monitor Agent on the VM.
-- Rationale: LAW provides a centralized, searchable store for events; it is required for Sentinel integration.
+- Why: LAW collects and stores logs in one central place, instead of leaving them only on the VM.
+Centralized storage makes it possible to run queries across multiple events, keep historical records, and prepare the data for use in Sentinel.

 ### 7. Microsoft Sentinel integration
 - Enabled Sentinel and connected it to LAW.
 Configured the **Windows Security Events** connector via AMA.
-- Rationale: Sentinel provides KQL-based querying, automated enrichment, and workbooks for visualization—tools commonly used by SOC analysts.
+- Why: Sentinel acts as the SIEM (Security Information and Event Management) system.
+It allows you to query logs using KQL, set up alerts, and build dashboards.
+This turns raw log data into something analysts can easily understand and use to detect patterns or suspicious behavior.

 ### 8. GeoIP enrichment (watchlist)
 - Imported `geoip-summarized.csv` as a Sentinel Watchlist and used `ipv4_lookup()` in KQL to convert IP addresses to city/country coordinates.
-- Rationale: Adding geographic metadata allows the visualization of attacker distribution on a map and supports geographic analysis.
+- Why: Raw IP addresses are hard to interpret.
+By enriching them with geographic data, you can see which countries and regions are responsible for login attempts.
+This adds context to the analysis and makes it possible to present results visually on a map.

 ### 9. Attack Map workbook
 - Built a workbook (map.json) in Sentinel to visualize failed login attempts by location and time.
-- Rationale: A visual attack map makes patterns obvious (clusters, spikes, repeat offenders) and is helpful for reporting and teaching.
+- Why: Seeing attack data on a map provides an immediate and intuitive understanding of the scale and origin of the attacks.
+It helps to identify clusters, spot repeated attackers from certain regions, and makes the findings more engaging and useful for reporting or presentations.

 ---